 - A Spectrum displays an analysis of a section of waveform in terms of the amplitude (quantity) of each frequency component found in the signal.
 The horizontal axis is frequency in hertz and the vertical axis is amplitude, typically in decibels (dB).
 The graph shows how much energy is found in the signal in each frequency band.
 The overall shape of the spectrum (its "envelope") is the main contributor to sound timbre.
 Two sounds of the same spectral envelope will have the same timbre even if they have different fundamental frequencies.
-This is analogous to a light of a certain colour flickering at different frequencies.
+This is analogous to the colour of a light being independent of how fast it is flickering.

 - A Spectrogram shows how the spectrum of a sound changes with time.
 A spectrum is a snapshot of the signal; it shows what frequency components are present at one time only.
 To see how speech evolves in time we need a movie of the signal instead.
 We do this by calculating and displaying spectra 1000 times per second and plotting them in a 3D graph of amplitude, frequency and time.
 On a spectrogram, the horizontal axis is time, the vertical axis is frequency and the amount of energy present in the signal at a given time and frequency is displayed on a grey scale (with black=a lot, and white=a little).
 A spectrogram is the best general method of displaying how the loudness and timbre of a speech signal changes with time.
 It is easy to see the temporal structure of vowels and consonants, and also the spectral differences that we use to signal phonologically different speech sounds.